Two years in, New York's legal cannabis industry faces delays and complaints

 The store locations were to be financed by a Social Equity Fund run through the Dormitory Authority, but a firm contracted over a year ago to raise $150 million for the fund failed to follow through.

-A key figure involved in overseeing the equity fund, Rueben McDaniel III, resigned from the Cannabis Control Board in mid June.
+A key figure involved in overseeing the equity fund, Reuben McDaniel III, resigned from the Cannabis Control Board in mid-June.

 “As of the end of today's meeting, I am resigning from the Cannabis Control Board,” McDaniel said on June 16.
 “I am proud to have played a role in building a new industry on the foundation social equity.”